 Resources in MapForce Server

-When you compile a mapping to a MapForce Server execution file (.mfx), any Global Resource references used by the mapping are preserved, not resolved.
+When you compile a mapping to a MapForce Server execution file (.mfx), any global resource references used by the mapping are preserved, not resolved.
 This means that you will need to provide these references on the server side in order to run the mapping successfully.
-More specifically, in MapForce Server, the following is required to run an .mfx file which uses Global Resources:
+In MapForce Server, the following is required to run a .mfx file which uses global resources:

-In MapForce, the Global Resource file path and the Global Resource configuration name are set or changed from the graphical user interface.
-In MapForce Server, these are specified at mapping runtime.
+In MapForce, the Global Resource Definitions file and the Global Resource configuration name are set or changed from the graphical user interface.
+In MapForce Server, these are specified at mapping runtime (see below).

 •If you run the mapping through the command line interface, set the options --globalresourceconfig and --globalresourcefile after the run command, for example:

-•If you run the mapping through the MapForce Server API, call the method SetOptions two times before calling the Run method.
-The first call is required to supply the Global Resource XML file path as option, and the second one is required to supply the Global Resource configuration name.
+•If you run the mapping through the MapForce Server API, call the method SetOptions twice before calling the Run method.
+The first call is required to supply the Global Resource Definitions file path as an option, and the second call is required to supply the Global Resource configuration name.
 For further information, see the MapForce Server API.